recumbent/build-it-right-2019/PITCHME.md

 Note:
-Put another way elm helps me slide into the pit of success.
+Put another way elm helps me slide into the pit of success. at it brings all of these things together

-Of course none of these attributes are unique to Elm, the strong typing, the functional approach, the patterns, they can all be found and applied in other languages and other ecosystems - where Elm is nice is in that it brings all of these things together

 ---